chaoss/website/Community/News/community_manager_use_case.md

     2. Activity in the past 30 days

-    3. Across all repositories, present the 50th percentile as a baseline and show repositories above and below that line.
+    3. Across all repositories, present the 50th percentile as a baseline and show repositories above and below that line

 2. Should we archive this repository?

-    1. Enable an input from the manager after reviewing statistics.
+    1. Enable an input from the manager after reviewing statistics

     2. Activity level, inactivity level and dependencies